Super Bowl LII: A look at the New England Patriots and Philadelphia Eagles

 Philadelphia Eagles

-Led by head coach Doug Pederson, the Philadelphia Eagles are hoping to score their first Super Bowl championship in Sunday’s game in Minneapolis.
+Led by head coach Doug Pederson, the Philadelphia Eagles are hoping to score their first Super Bowl championship during Sunday’s game in Minneapolis.

 During the playoffs, the Eagles defeated the Atlanta Falcons, 15-10, and the Minnesota Vikings, 38-7, to advance to the Super Bowl as the NFC champions.